Blog

 Frequently Asked Questions

-Are home delivered meals covered by Medicare?
+Are home-delivered meals covered by Medicare?

 Yes.
-Hiring a licensed, insured home care agency like BrightStar Care of Burleson to handle meal preparation at home is the safest and most reliable option for seniors and individuals recovering from illness or surgery.
-Our caregivers are thoroughly screened, trained in food safety and therapeutic diet preparation, and supervised by a Registered Nurse.
-This is different from hiring a private individual — our agency handles employment taxes, liability insurance, workers' compensation, and caregiver backup coverage so that service is never interrupted.
-No contracts are required to begin services.
+Hiring a licensed, insured home care agency to handle meal preparation at home is the safest and most reliable option for seniors and individuals recovering from illness or surgery.
+Caregivers are thoroughly screened, trained in food safety and therapeutic diet preparation, and supervised by a Registered Nurse.
+This is meaningfully different from hiring a private individual — the agency handles employment taxes, liability insurance, workers' compensation, and caregiver backup coverage so that service is never interrupted.
+No contracts are required to begin services with BrightStar Care of Burleson.

-Meal preparation is one component of a full range of in-home support services available through BrightStar Care of Burleson.
-These include personal care and bathing assistance, medication management and administration, skilled nursing visits, wound care, IV therapy at home, companion care, transportation and errands, light housekeeping, and 24-hour or live-in care.
-Clients recovering from a hospitalization at Texas Health Harris Methodist Hospital Southwest or Huguley Medical Center often begin with transitional care services that combine skilled nursing with personal care and meal support during the critical first weeks at home.
+Meal preparation and nutrition support is one part of a full range of in-home services.
+These include personal care and bathing assistance, medication management, skilled nursing visits, wound care, IV therapy at home, companion care, transportation and errands, light housekeeping, respite care, and 24-hour or live-in care.
+Clients recovering from a hospitalization at Texas Health Harris Methodist Hospital Southwest or Huguley Medical Center often begin with transitional care that combines skilled nursing with personal care and meal support during the critical first weeks at home.
+Learn more about our full respite care and family caregiver support services available in SW Fort Worth and Burleson.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of Burleson makes no representations or warranties regarding the accuracy or completeness of this information.